facebook/ThreatExchange/python-threatexchange/CONTRIBUTING.md

     make local_install
     threatexchange --help

-## Releasing A New PyPi version
+## Releasing A New PyPI version
 Releases of the library are managed by a [GitHub action](../.github/workflows/python-threatexchange-release.yaml), which are triggered by changes to [version.txt](./version.txt).

 Version releases should be in a PR on their own, and not included with functional changes.

-To create a new release to [PyPI](https://pypi.org/project/threatexchange/), update [version.txt](./version.txt) to the new release name in a PR.
-Once the PR is approved and merged, the CI process will publish the new version to [PyPI](https://pypi.org/), shortly after a test publish to Test PyPI.
+To create a new release to [PyPI](https://PyPI.org/project/threatexchange/), update [version.txt](./version.txt) to the new release name in a PR.
+Once the PR is approved and merged, the CI process will publish the new version to [PyPI](https://PyPI.org/), shortly after a test publish to Test PyPI.

-### PyPi test instance versions
+### PyPI test instance versions
-We sometimes do release candidate previews to the PyPi test instance.
+We sometimes do release candidate previews to the PyPI test instance.
 If you have the credentials for the threatexchange account, you can build and release a test package by heading to the python-threatexchange root directory and do:

 ```shell
 $ make clean